(This post contains affiliate links. Read my full disclosure.)

 Pricing: no information available.

-Speaking of Brandwatch purchases, one of them is Buzzsumo.
+Speaking of Brandwatch purchases: one of them is Buzzsumo.
 This is a comprehensive social listening tool that also has an emphasis on influencer marketing.
-They will help you find influencers by identifying people with appropriate brand affinity.
-In addition, significant analytics capabilities help determine the level of effectiveness you are having with influencer campaigns.
+They will help you find influencers by identifying people with appropriate brand affinity and social conversations.
+In addition, significant analytics capabilities help determine the level of effectiveness you are having with influencer campaigns by completing both a sentiment analysis and image analysis of the accounts and brands being reviewed.

-However, you don’t need to work with influencers to benefit.
+Fortunately, you don’t need to work with influencers to benefit from using Buzzsumo.
 That’s because they carefully listen to social traffic and give actionable insights into overall consumer sentiment.
 You can then let the PR department deal with any dumpster fires, or market to a certain segment of the population more intelligently.
 Launching a new product?
-You’ll quickly find out how successful your marketing is, even before sales numbers start rolling in.
+You’ll quickly find out how successful your marketing is, even before sales numbers start rolling in, by evaluating engagement rate and more.

-Digimind is a multipurpose marketing tool that does social listening and much more.
+Digimind is a multipurpose social media marketing tool that does social listening and much more.
 Even their social listening-only functionalities offer an AI-based assistant that can actually recommend courses of action based on information gathered.
-For the solo marketing practitioner, this is especially valuable as the assistant helps you do the thinking.
+For the solo marketing practitioner, this is especially valuable, as the assistant helps you do the thinking.
 Of course, larger teams can also benefit.
-ON request, the AI assistant will compile reports with the data supporting recommended courses of action.
+ON request, the AI assistant, will compile reports with the data supporting recommended courses of action to improve social engagement and effectively support your social platforms.

 Once you have a few marketing campaigns underway, Digimind will help you track the results.
 This not only includes social listening impacts, but also ROI statistics.
 Then, you can export these reports to share with the boss or other teams.
-Want search engine trends?
-You can get those too.
+Want search engine trends and other enterprise-level tools?
+You can get those, too.

 Pricing: Only on request.

 Besides this multilingual monitoring capability, Falcon lets you design and carry out campaigns using the platform.
 This includes both scheduling and monitoring of campaign results.
 Because of this, you don’t need as many tools outside of Falcon.
 Finally, this tool both monitors trends and helps with influencer identification.
-For that reason, it is useful for multiple segments of the marketing department.
+For that reason, it is useful for multiple segments of the marketing department, including direct messages and engagement.

 Pricing: Multiple plans available, starting at $129 monthly for a limited-feature version.
 Other prices unavailable.